phreeza/manuscript_axon_potentials/doc/manuscript.md

 @Goodman1984Cell].
 The white matter of the mammalian brain can be viewed as an agglomeration of such bundles [@Schuz2002Human].

-It has been shown [@Kuokkanen2010Origin; @Linden2011Modeling; @Denker2011Local]
-that with sufficient spatial organization and temporal correlation, extracellular fields of axonal and synaptic sources can reach strengths on the order of several mV.
-Here we extend this finding to include more general axon bundles, including those receiving input with less temporal precision.

 We characterize three principal effects of axon bundle structure on the EFP.
 These effects are elaborations of the properties described in the past [@Gydikov1986Influence; @Gydikov1986Extracellular; @Plonsey1977Action] for